chef/gatherlogs-reporter/README.md

 ## Requirements

-1. Chef-InSpec (currently tested with v4 but should work with v3)
+1. Chef InSpec (currently tested with v4 but should work with v3)
 2. ruby 2.5+
 3. bundler >= 2.0